MichalS16/Git-hooks/README.md

 ## 🔎 About

-This repository is a project part of **JEM224 - Version control with Git** on IES.
-The purpose of this repository is to get a closer look at the **Git-hooks** with some general theory and with a demonstration of the use.
+This repository is a project from the IES course **JEM224 - Version control with Git**.
+The purpose of this repository is to get a closer look at **Git Hooks** with some general theory and a demonstration of their use.

 ## 👥 Authors [![Contributors](https://img.shields.io/github/contributors/MichalS16/Git-hooks)](https://github.com/MichalS16/Git-hooks/graphs/contributors)